Created on Tuesday, 22 June 2010 19:21

 It takes an enormous amount of power to bring a power plant online.
 This power must come from another power plant.
 If all power plants were knocked offline, or all those in a specific region, there would be no means to start them back up again.
 It would take a year or two to get one operational again and additional years to power the rest.
 So it might be a decade for human civilization to achieve a semblance of what it was, prior to the paralysis caused by a massive electromagnetic pulse.

 US Department of Defense (DoD) EMP Tests

-Earlier this year, when the US DoD tested the effects of an Electro-Magnetic Pulse (EMP) generator, the expected EMP level required to disable vehicles based on previous studies was 30 to 80 kV/m (kilo Volt per metre).
+Earlier this year, when the US DoD tested the effects of an Electro-Magnetic Pulse (EMP) generator, the expected EMP level required to disable vehicles based on previous studies was 30 to 80 kV/m (kilo Volt per meter).
 However, the DoD began testing at only 5 kV/m.
 Driving a 2010 Toyota Prius through the path of the EMP generator pulse, the car dashboard immediately went blank and the Prius halted.
 This is the result of using smaller microchips and circuits, which makes them even more susceptible to EMP.
-Consider then that our entire 21st century civilisation is completely dependent on computers for power, lifestyle synchronisation, and everything else we do.
+Consider then that our entire 21st-century civilization is completely dependent on computers for power, lifestyle synchronization, and everything else we do.
 Yet we don't have any backup in the event of a massive electromagnetic pulse.